kubernetes-retired/rktlet/README.md

-# rktlet - The rkt implemntation of a Kubernetes Container Runtime
+# rktlet - The rkt implementation of a Kubernetes Container Runtime

 The rktlet repository contains design and code related to letting the Kubelet run contains with the rkt container runtime.